 Food and energy needs

 Most people agree that foods are neither good nor bad.
 It really does depend on how much of a food you’re eating and what you’re going to do before or after eating.
-Guiding food choices looks at energy needs and how systems like the Health Star Rating system or the Heart Foundation Tick provide guidance on choosing healthier food options.
+Guiding food choices looks at energy needs and how systems like the Health Star Rating system provide guidance on choosing healthier food options.

 Take up the challenge